Fish of Southeast Alaska

 Pelagic species include black, dusky, dark, widow, blue, and yellowtail rockfish.

-2024 Season Limits: The nonresident limit is five per day per person, with no annual limit.
+2025 Season Limits: The nonresident limit is three per day per person, with no annual limit.

 For reservations or more information: